Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Introduction

 \citet{lessard_analysis_2016} analyze first-order iterative algorithms for convex optimization using a technique inspired by the stability analysis from control theory.
-They model first-order iterative algorithms using discrete-time dynamical systems and search over quadratic potential functions that satisfy a set of Integral Quadratic Constraints (IQC).
-While the IQC is suitable for obtaining linear convergence rates of algorithms for smooth strongly convex optimization, it fails to recover the exact sublinear rates in the non-strongly convex case. \citet{zhang_unified_21} extend the IQC framework to study smooth and \emph{strongly} monotone VIs in the unconstrained setting.
-However, since the IQC framework only concerns quadratic potential functions, it is unclear how to encode our potential function and constraints into the IQC framework.
+They model first-order iterative algorithms using discrete-time dynamical systems and search over quadratic potential functions that satisfy a set of Integral Quadratic Constraints (IQC). \citet{zhang_unified_21} extend the IQC framework to study smooth and \emph{strongly} monotone VIs in the unconstrained setting.

 \notshow{ \argyrisnote{ \cite{lessard_analysis_2016,zhang_unified_21} analyze first-order iterative algorithms for (constrained) minimax games / convex optimization by using a technique inspired by control theory and stability analysis.
 They model first-order iterative algorithms using discrete-time system and search over quadratic potential functions that satisfy a set of Integral Quadratic Constraints (IQC).
 We believe that the IQC framework cannot handle the analysis of our results, since the potential function we use - the squared tangent residual - is unclear how to be reformulated into a quadratic form over constraints that can be encoded into the IQC framework. }